The Safe Food Imperative

 Strengthening Food Safety management

 Most of the LMICs have laws and regulations related to Food Safety as well as authorities responsible to enforce these laws, however, this is fragmented.
 Moreover, even fewer countries have proper Food Safety policy frameworks.
-Without this policy framework, investments in as well as maintaining Food Safety management capacity tend to be inadequate and thus, Food Safety governance becomes weak and fragmented, leading to poorly targeted investments.
+Without this policy framework, investments in building as well as maintaining Food Safety management capacity tend to be inadequate and thus, Food Safety governance becomes weak and fragmented, leading to poorly targeted investments.

 The report makes the following recommendations on the steps toward a more effective Food Safety policy framework:

-• ''Adopt a food safety system perspective and an inclusive concept of food safety management
+• ”Adopt a food safety system perspective and an inclusive concept of food safety management

 • Shift the focus from hazards to risks and address risks at every stage of the agri-food chain